zhenyaevgeniia/evgeniia-balyasina/n26-testplans.md

     "service": {LAST_CREATED_SERVICE}
     """
   When DELETE last created service is sent
-  Then .... [here either success either 404, depend on implementation]
+  Then .... [here either success either 404, depends on implementation]
   ```

 Unfortunately, documentation does't provide the way how Stores and Services could be connected.